As an Amazon Associate, we earn from qualifying purchases. We also earn from other affiliate websites. See our full disclaimer.

 Part of this journey was learning to live with less, but we still maintain some creature comforts on the water.

-Here is a breakdown of our cost of living on a boat while cruising the US east coast.
+Here is a breakdown of our cost of living on a boat full-time while cruising the US east coast.

 Cost to Live on a Sailboat